RyanParsley/CSSArchitecture/slides.md

 You can see what he's going for here, the app/ page has one header and footer and this is the level at which we think about establishing how they render.

+The fact that snook has IDs for header and article feels a touch dated, but the general idea holds and those are pretty good names to drive the point.

 ---

 ## Layout